rusticlion/Manastorm/manastorm_codebase_dump.md

             end
         end

-        if useEventSystem then
         -- Wrap event processing in pcall to avoid crashing the game local success, result = pcall(function()
-                -- We now use ONLY explicit events created during execution -- No conversion from legacy result formats

             -- Debug output for events
             if _G.DEBUG_EVENTS then
                 getEventRunner().debugPrintEvents(events)
             end

             -- Process the events to apply them to the game state local eventResults = {}
             if events and #events > 0 then print(string.format("DEBUG_EVENTS: Processing %d events for spell %s",
                     #events, compiledSpell.id or "unknown"))

                 -- Print type of first event as sanity check if events[1] and events[1].type then
                     print(string.format("DEBUG_EVENTS: First event type is %s", events[1].type)) end

                 eventResults = getEventRunner().processEvents(events, caster, target, spellSlot)
             else
                 print("WARNING: No events generated for spell " .. (compiledSpell.id or "unknown"))
             end

             -- Add event processing results to the main results results.events = events
             results.eventsProcessed = eventResults.eventsProcessed

             return results
         end)

         if success then
             -- Return the combined results if everything went well return result
         else
             -- Log the error but still return the original results for fallback print("ERROR in event processing: " .. tostring(result)) print("Falling back to direct results without event processing") return results
-            end
-        else
-            -- Return the results directly if not using the event system return results
         end
     end